 - describe the interests that add some colour and personality to your CV

 - be specific, e.g.

-reading japanese novels from 20th centurymight sound more interesting than just
+reading japanese novels from 20th centurymight sound more interesting (and convincing) than just

 - highlight any

 actionsyou’ve taken, see chapter 18